Close Menu

 We are looking at five key habitats to restore: maritime/coastal woodland, salt marsh, sea grass meadows, oyster bed reefs and sand dunes.

-Loch Ryan has the last Scottish wild native oyster fishery, understudied and under-mapped areas of seagrasses (, a genetically unique strain of zostera marina and zostera noltii), and large expanses of saltmarsh, providing the ideal areas for expansion and research.
+Loch Ryan has the last Scottish wild native oyster fishery, understudied and under-mapped areas of seagrasses, ( a genetically unique strain of zostera marina and zostera noltii), and large expanses of saltmarsh, providing the ideal areas for expansion and research.
 Coastal woodlands abut saltmarsh and cling to coastal cliffs, sand dunes provide unique habitats for the nationally rare natterjack toad (Epidalea calamita) and the tadpole shrimp (Tricops cancriforms), only found in one other place in Britain.

-In terms of biodiversity enhancement, SCAMP’s proposed habitats/species form a vitally important part of the marine ecosystem and are each different but important biodiversity hubs, increasing the species numbers and diversity of the Solway’s coastal and marine environment.
+SCAMP’s proposed habitats/species form a vitally important part of the marine ecosystem and are each different but important biodiversity hubs, increasing the species numbers and diversity of the Solway’s coastal and marine environment.